 None of the external reviewers or other experts we spoke to are responsible for the final contents of this report, nor should it be assumed that they support any part of it.
-Furthermore, it is possible that external reviewers may not have had the opportunity to review all portions of this draft report.
+Furthermore, it is possible that external reviewers may not have had the opportunity to review all portions of the draft report.
 The report should be viewed as attributable solely to the ICER team and its affiliated researchers.

 To protect patient confidentiality, ICER does not routinely name individual patients or care partners who provided us with input and feedback.
-For a list of stakeholders from who we requested input from, or who have submitted public comments so far, please visit: https://icer.org/wp-content/uploads/2023/08/PNH_Stakeholder-List_For-Publication_08222023.pdf
+For a list of stakeholders from who we requested input from, or who have submitted public comments so far, please visit: https://icer.org/wp-content/uploads/2023/08/PNH Stakeholder-List For-Publication 08222023.pdf